📺 Watch How to Make This Creamy Chicken Ramen

 - 3 cups cold water

-- 2 Tbsp sea salt
+- 2 tbsp sea salt

-- 2 Tbsp sugar
+- 2 tbsp sugar

-- 4 to 8 Tbsp gochugaru, Korean red pepper flakes (optional)
+- 4 to 8 tbsp gochugaru, Korean red pepper flakes (optional)

-For the Chicken Meatballs
+Chicken Meatballs

-- 2 remaining chicken breast, removed skin
+- 2 remaining chicken breasts, removed skin

 - 1 clove garlic, grated